-The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary.

-- The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Barming Pre-School and Primary School uses a wide range of technology.
-This includes computers, laptops, tablets, chrome books and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Barming Pre-School and Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
-In accordance with KCSIE and EYFS: - Barming Pre-School and Primary School has appropriate mobile and smart technology and image use information in our Online Safety policy.
+- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians and curriculum leads as necessary. - The DSL will respond to online safety concerns in line with our child protection and other associated policies, including our Anti-bullying policy and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - Mereworth Community Primary School uses a wide range of technology.
+This includes: computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - Mereworth Community Primary School recognises the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras, wearable technology and any other electronic devices with imaging and/or sharing capabilities.
+In accordance with KCSIE and EYFS - Mereworth Community Primary School has appropriate mobile and smart technology and image use policies in place, which are shared and understood by all members of the community.
+These policies can be found in the staff room/TEAMS and include the staff and pupil Acceptable User Policy, updated and reviewed at the start of each academic year.
+Staff are expected to sign to say they have read and understood this policy and agreement.

-6.2 Appropriate filtering and monitoring on school/college devices and networks.
+6.2 Appropriate filtering and monitoring on school/college devices and networks